jadencodes/jadencodes.github.io/_posts/2022-08-31-cloud-village-overconfident-ciso.md

 ...
 ```

 Last check.
-Although brute force and/or craching is rarely involved, I may as well check:
+Although brute force and/or cracking is rarely involved, I may as well check:

 ```console
 ~ # cat /etc/shadow